 - 5 GCSEs at grades 9 to 4 (A* to C), or equivalent, including English and maths, for an advanced apprenticeship

-Experience will help you understand the industry and allow you to meet new people who may help you find paid work in advertising.
-You could try:
+Experience will help you understand advertising and allow you to meet new people who may help you find paid work.

 - work experience

-You could gain relevant skills from studying the Foundation Certificate offered by the Institute of Practitioners in Advertising if you have less than a year's experience in an advertising, marketing or communications role.
+The course is offered by the Institute of Practitioners in Advertising and is open to anyone with less than one year of experience in an advertising, marketing or communications role.

 Some companies may expect you to start as a trainee advertising account executive or advertising account manager and move into account planning when you have experience.

 Professional and industry bodies

 You could join the APG to find training opportunities and make industry contacts.